aroemers/gluer/README.md

 * `glue`: The value specifies a .gluer file, relative to the configuration file.
 This key can be specified multiple times.
 * `verbose`: The value can be either 'true' or 'false'.
 If set to true, debug logging is displayed.
-* `plug-in`: The value specifies the namespace path to a plug-in file.
-See the section on 'Extending the framework' below.
-This key can be specified multiple times.
-* `classpath-entry`: The value specifies a class-path entry, which will be added to the standard classpath automatically.
-This key can be specified multiple times.

 An example .config file: